Four female innovators announced as winners of C40 Women4Climate Tech Challenge 2020

 About the VELUX Group

-For almost 80 years, The VELUX Group has created better living environments for people around the world; making the most of daylight and fresh air through the roof.
+For more than 80 years, the VELUX Group has created better living environments for people around the world; making the most of daylight and fresh air through the roof.
 Our product programme includes roof windows and modular skylights, decorative blinds, sun screening products and roller shutters, as well as installation and smart home solutions.
 These products help to ensure a healthy and sustainable indoor climate, for work and learning, for play and pleasure.
-We work globally – with sales and manufacturing operations in more than 40 countries and around 11,500 employees worldwide.
+We work globally – with sales and manufacturing operations in more than 36 countries and around 11,000 employees worldwide.
 The VELUX Group is owned by VKR Holding A/S, a limited company wholly owned by non-profit, charitable foundations (THE VELUX FOUNDATIONS) and family.
-In 2019, VKR Holding had total revenue of EUR 2.9 billion and THE VELUX FOUNDATIONS donated EUR 178 million in charitable grants.
-For more information, visit www.velux.com.
+In 2022, the VELUX Group had total revenue of EUR 2.99 billion, VKR Holding had total revenue of EUR 4.29 billion, and THE VELUX FOUNDATIONS donated EUR 181 million in charitable grants.